 The ground-floor murals inside Wat Nong Wang's Phra Mahathat Kaen Nakhon stupa show both Khon Kaen history and Isan culture.
 This twin theme was suggested by the abbot, Phra Tama Wisut Tajan, and the murals were painted by local artist Kru Thammarong Kawboran.
 My thanks to Kru Thammarong for discussing the meanings of the pictures, and pointing out some of the specific things depicted in them – many have fun little scenes hidden in plain sight.
-The historical information mostly comes from the book The History of Khon Kaen by Kru Bramuan Pimsen (ประวัติศาสตร์เมืองขอนแก่น โดย ครูประมวล พิมพ์เสน).
+The historical information mostly comes from the respected book The History of Khon Kaen by Kru Bramuan Pimsen (ประวัติศาสตร์เมืองขอนแก่น โดย ครูประมวล พิมพ์เสน).
 Some other information came from an old book called History of Khon Kaen City, The Best Things of Khon Kaen, Local Customs and Way of Life that used to be sold at the temple, but has since gone out of print.
 The history as given here is the best that can be pieced together by historians from limited sources, but enough is known that as a general outline it is at least mostly correct.

 The first picture is in the southeast corner, diagonally across from the information desk.

 Khon Kaen History

 The first twenty mural panels tell a brief history of Khon Kaen city.
 This is not a complete (or fully chronological) history, it just explains each of the episodes that are shown in the paintings.

 This is a picture of a temple in Ban Cheelon village (At-Samat district, Roi Et province) the way it looked around the time that Phra Mahathat Kaen Nakhon opened.
 The celebration depicted is Boon Pha Wet (see mural #30), which Roi Et is known for celebrating in a big way.